We've been around for awhile. Here's the questions we hear most.

 - What should I bring?
 What should I wear?

 Whitewater Trips: You want to wear as little cotton as possible on the river (especially no jeans or sweatshirts).
 Swimsuit is ideal and fleece, wool and polypropylene are also very good fabrics to wear if you are concerned about being cold.
-We do supply splash gear and you can rent wetsuits and neoprene booties.
-Renting wetsuits and booties are a great way to ensure that you will not be cold during the trip.
+We have wetsuits, jackets and neoprene booties rent for a small cleaning fee.
+Renting wetsuits, jackets and booties are a great way to ensure that you will not be cold during the trip.

 Overall, don’t bring anything that you don’t want to get wet.
 Keys can be left at our front desk or in the bus.
 You will want to wear sunscreen and you can leave sweatshirts and towels on the bus for when the trip is over.
-It is not recommended to bring cameras on the whitewater trip unless they are waterproof (we do sell waterproof disposable cameras at the office).
+It is not recommended to bring cameras or phones on the whitewater trip unless they are waterproof (we do sell waterproof phone cases).

 Scenic Trips: Wear clothes that you are comfortable in.
 Most any morning in Jackson Hole, even in the summer months, will be cool.
 But as soon as the sun pops up, the air temperature warms up pretty fast.
 If you are doing a morning scenic float, it would be a good idea to bring a sweatshirt or light jacket along that you can put on underneath your life jacket.
 If you get to the river and decide that you do not need a jacket, then you can leave it on the bus before you get in the raft.